The Lebanese village where vengeance became 'justice'

 Next to them hang gruesome pictures of the mutilated bodies of Rana's family members.

-The villagers are anxious, nervous and at the same time defiant about what happened.'Wake-up'
+The villagers are anxious, nervous and at the same time defiant about what happened.

 "Its not our fault, it's the police.
 They are the ones who brought him back," said one man.

 "If they want to arrest us, they will have to arrest the entire village.
 We killed him together," said another.
 Neither wanted to be identified.